abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_contours/py_contours_begin/py_contours_begin.rst

     ret,thresh = cv2.threshold(imgray,127,255,0)
     contours,hierarchy = cv2.findContours(thresh,cv2.RETR_TREE,cv2.CHAIN_APPROX_SIMPLE)

 See, there are three arguments in **cv2.findContours()** function, first one is source image, second is contour retrieval mode, third is contour approximation method.
-And it outputs the image, contours and hierarchy. ``contours`` is a Python list of all the contours in the image.
+And it outputs the contours and hierarchy. ``contours`` is a Python list of all the contours in the image.
 Each individual contour is a Numpy array of (x,y) coordinates of boundary points of the object.

 .. note:: We will discuss second and third arguments and about hierarchy in details later.
 Until then, the values given to them in code sample will work fine for all images.